 Bad guys have a new way to scare people and take advantage of them.
 They are scaring people into paying a ransom, sometimes demanding the payment in cryptocurrency.

 Here’s how it works.
 You get an email from someone claiming to have access to your account or embarrassing information from your browser history, maybe even a compromising picture.
 They may say they have your password, and even share it.
+Some bad guys may even go "low tech" and send a threatening letter to you through regular (“snail”) mail.

 Here is a real example of a ransom threat: